Jochen0x90h/coco-loop/README.md

 # CoCo Loop

-Event Loop for CoCo that waits for events (e.g. WFE instruction on ARM)
+Event Loop for CoCo that waits for events

 ## Import
 Add coco-loop/\<version> to your conanfile where version corresponds to the git tags

 ## Features
+* Event loop, can be instantiated multiple times in separate threads on Windows/MacOS/Linux
+* Uses IO completion ports on Windows
+* Time with millisecond resolution
+* Sleep and yeld methods
-* Lets the CPU sleep until an event occurs.
-Note the wake-up time
+* Lets the CPU sleep until an event occurs

-* Also runs on Windows/MacOS/Linux using poll()
+Uses WFE instruction on ARM.
+Note the wake-up time of microcontrollers of about 10μs

 ## Supported Platforms
 See README.md of coco base library